YangChuan80/Fondren-VIN-Decoder/README.md

 - Download **[Fondren VIN Decoder Installer](https://github.com/YangChuan80/Fondren-VIN-Decoder/blob/master/Fondren%20VIN%20Decoder%20Installer.exe?raw=true)** file from **[here](https://github.com/YangChuan80/Fondren-VIN-Decoder/blob/master/Fondren%20VIN%20Decoder%20Installer.exe?raw=true)**, which is a windows installation file.

 - After downloading, you can install **Fondren VIN Decoder** directly.
 When finished, a folder with the same name have been made.
-Enter the folder Fondren VIN Decoder, run the __**Fondren VIN Decoder.EXE**__ to go!
+Enter the folder Fondren VIN Decoder, run the **Fondren VIN Decoder.exe** to go!

 - This option is for ordinary users, who are not required to possess any knowledge of Python programming language or to have Python interpreter configured on their computers.

-- Fondren VIN Decoder can currently be installed on Windows 7 or later platform only.
+- ***Fondren VIN Decoder*** can currently be installed on Windows 7 or later platform only.

 ## Instructions
 - Enter the VIN string in the text box labeled with "VIN (Vehicle Identification Number):" above.
 Then press **Decode** button below to decode the VIN string.